tigerabrodi/distributed-systems-2023-notes/README.md

 - Time of day: Time since a fixed date e.g. 1970-01-01 00:00:00 UTC.
 May suddenly move forwards or backwards.
 Used when you care about the actual time of day.

 - Monotonic: Time since an arbitrary point in the past.
 Monotonic means that the time always increases.
 Good for measuring elapsed time on a single node.
 Used when you care about the duration of an event.

+# Causality and happens-before

+In a distributed system, ordering of messages is not guaranteed.
+This means that we can not assume that messages are received in the same order that they are sent.

+Even if we use timestamps, timestamps may not be accurate.
+This means that we can not assume that messages are received in the same order that they are sent.

+## Happens before relation

+An event is something happening at one node.
+An event can be sending a message, receiving a message, or a local event.

+We say event a happens before event b if:

+- a and b are on the same node, and a is before b in the program order.
+- a is sending a message and b is receiving the same message.
+- a happens before b and b happens before c.

+However, it is possible that a and b are concurrent.
+This means that a and b are not ordered.

+## Causality

+Causality is a partial order.
+This means that some events are ordered, and some events are concurrent.